mateo951/blogapp-rails/README.md

 ## Blogapp ##

-The Blog app will be a classic example of a blog website.
-Fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+The Blog app will be a classic example of a blog website 🤓 Fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts 📝

 Built With